loiola0/next-level-week-1/README.md

-# Technologies Used - Tecnologias Utilizadas
+# :bulb: Technologies Used - Tecnologias Utilizadas

 :nut_and_bolt: *Back-end:*
   NodeJS